asuprem/edna/setup/Part 3 - Creating a Docker Registry/readme.md

 - `registry-config.yaml` sets up access to the registry
 - `kind-with-registry.sh` sets up the actual registry.
 By default, I set it up with 1 control-plane node and 1 worker node.
 In the future, this may need to be increased.
 If so, you would just add a new line in the file around line 60 where it sets up the cluster, and add a new node with `- role: worker`

+**Important note**: You might need to download files to a path that has no spaces.
+So this directory name ("Part 3 - Creating a Docker Registry") would not be valid.
+I did it by creating a directory `kinddocker` in my home directory, so my directory path for the files for this part was `~/kinddocker/*`

 ## Deploying the registry

 First run the shell script: